Standard Flying Fourteen

-The Standard Flying Fourteen is an automobile produced by the British Standard Motor Company from 1936 to 1940 and announced in October 1936.
+The Standard Flying Fourteen is an automobile which was produced by the British Standard Motor Company from 1937 to 1940 and announced in October 1936.
 The other Flying Standard models had been announced twelve months earlier.
 A standard is a flag and the reference to flying standards is to flying flags as well as to the advertised abilities of the cars.

 Bodies

 The Standard Flying Fourteen was a four-door, five-seater saloon with a gently tapering body.
 From March 1937 the same specification was also made available as a 'Touring Saloon' incorporating increased luggage accommodation for touring "and the weekend golf clubs".
-Either body was provided on a 108-inch wheelbase with a 1,776 cc side valve four cylinder engine.
+Either body was provided on a 108-inch wheelbase with a 1,776 cc side-valve, four-cylinder engine.
 A catalogued drophead coupe variant was also available and in addition special coachwork by Avon was available as usual on all Standard models.

 The wide (53 inches) rear seating was given extra knee-room by recesses in the backs of the front seats.
 Luxury rear standard fittings included folding tables.
-Draught free ventilation came from swivelling quarter-lights.
+Draught-free ventilation came from swivelling quarter-lights.
 There were independent bucket seats in front with a settee type available if requested.
 Both seating and pedals were adjustable.
 The driver's steering column was telescopic.
 A flush-fitting sliding roof was provided.
 The Lucas mellotone wind-horns adjusted for town or country.
 The luxurious upholstery was unpleated.

 The conventional shield-shaped radiator casing was replaced by a chromed vertically-barred "waterfall" grille in July 1937, earlier on some other Flying Standard models.